amm18z/Python-Flask-Trask-Tracking-Web-App/README.md

 ### Rafael Cardoso
 * Created the overall CRUD structure for the application, established Role Based Access Control functionality for switching between roles and lightly assisted with the implementation of User Authentication.
 ### Preston Byk
-* Created the view Calendar feature
+* Created the view Calendar feature including its HTML javascript and python in app.py.